brandonmoss-99/telegram-antibot-bot/readme.md

     - Seconds to wait for user to send their 1st message after their restriction before kicking
     - Seconds to monitor new user's messages after sending 1st message for anything prohibited
     - Seconds to wait after success/failed user join before deleting bot messages from chat
+    - Is the bot enabled/disabled in the group
+    - Is the group in lockdown mode

+#### Commands
 The following properties can be modified via in-group commands:
+- Enable the bot in the group (already enabled by default)
+- Disable the bot in the group (if you want to add someone without the bot process taking place)
+- Lockdown the group, will auto-ban every new user who joins the group whilst enabled
+    - If the bot is disabled in the group, it will be automatically re-enabled to act
+- Disable lockdown on the group
 - Seconds to wait for user to press 'I'm not a robot!' button before kicking
 - Seconds to restrict a user after pressing the 'I'm not a robot!' button
 - Seconds to wait for user to send their 1st message after their restriction before kicking